Buyer’s Guide to Electric Random Orbital Sanders

 Some manufacturers combine the belt sander with a round disk sander to create a compact tabletop machine.
 You can adjust the belt sander vertically, horizontally and at various angles.
 This flexibility enables you to sand long, wide stock.
 The disc sander has a diameter of six to 10 inches and can sand square and curved surfaces.

 There are quite a lot of sanders out there for a variety of different purposes.
-It can be difficult to distinguish between different kinds to learn which would be best for your needs.
+It can be difficult to distinguish between different kinds to learn which would suit your needs.

-If you or your company are planning to take on sanding projects but your experience in the field is a little light, don’t worry.
-National Abrasives, Inc., a central Pennsylvania abrasive company that has over 20 years of experience, is happy to provide you with some insight into different kinds of sanding mechanisms.
+If you or your company are planning to take on sanding projects, but your experience in the field is a little light, don’t worry.
+National Abrasives, Inc., a central Pennsylvania abrasive company with over 20 years of experience, is happy to provide insight into different sanding mechanisms.
 We believe this will help you better understand which tool is the right choice for the job at hand.

-Let’s take a look at some of the distinctions between electric sanding tools and learn how Mirka-brand sanders can help fill your company’s needs.
+Let’s examine some distinctions between electric sanding tools and learn how the Mirka-brand power sanders can help fill your company’s needs.

 What Is the Difference Between Random Orbital and Dual Action Sanders?

-Electric random orbital sanders are a great option for folks just getting into using abrasives due to their versatility.
+The electric random orbital sanders are a great option for when you require versatility and precision.
 They utilize round, disc-sanding plates that combine rotary motion with orbital motion.
-This reduces the likelihood of your surface being marked up, making a random orbital sander a better choice than using a standard belt sander should you need to preserve the surface you’re working on.
+This reduces the likelihood of your surface being marked up, making a random orbital sander a better choice than a standard belt sander should you need to preserve the surface you’re working on.

-A dual action sander is similar to a random orbital sander in that it combines two motions, rotary and orbital.
-However, a dual action sander utilizes forced motion, whereas a random orbital sander employs rotational momentum.
-This lends to steadier patterning than a random orbital unit but generates more heat, which you should be mindful of during the course of your project.
+A dual-action sander is similar to a random orbital sander in that it combines two motions, rotary and orbital.
+However, a dual-action sander utilizes forced motion, whereas a random orbital sander employs rotational momentum.
+This leads to steadier patterning than a random orbital unit but generates more heat, which you should be mindful of during your projects.

 What Is the Difference Between a Random Orbital Sander and a Palm Sander?

 Now that we’ve established how a random orbital sander works, let’s contrast it with an electric palm sander.
 Palm sanders, also known as finishing sanders, work in a more typical orbital fashion, utilizing small circular motions.
-They are excellent for touchups and light sanding duty but aren’t very powerful, thus shouldn’t be used for heavy-duty sanding jobs.
+They are excellent for touch ups and light sanding duty but aren’t very powerful, and thus shouldn’t be used for heavy-duty sanding jobs.

 Mirka Electric Sanders: A Great Choice for Your Sanding Projects